Strategy

 TL;DR

-• Google Ads wins on speed and control.
-It is useful for high-intent demand, offer tests, new websites, time-sensitive campaigns and queries where organic visibility is not yet realistic.
+• Google Ads offers faster activation and more direct control.
+It is useful for high-intent demand, bounded offer tests, new pages and time-sensitive campaigns, but results still depend on review, auctions, data and conversion lag.

 • Bidding where SEO already ranks is not always waste.
 It can defend brand, control messaging and own more of the page, but it should be tested for incrementality.